Whether you believe that managers are born or they are created, you can benefit from learning about different management styles and techniques.

 There are many ways you can make employees feel valued, and showing them that you are working on yourself is one of them.

 Find someone who can consult and guide you in your management process.
 It would be great to find a mentor outside of your employment to avoid bias.
 If you have to choose someone from your organization, make sure this person is not involved (even indirectly) in similar processes and tasks as you.

 If a mentor or a coach is out of the question for you at the moment, look for inspiring leaders and managers who you admire.
 Find their interviews, books, and articles to soak up their wisdom through.

 #4 Utilize technology

 Good software will help you manage your projects and teams better.
 A smart project management solution will automate and streamline a lot of the processes and become the assistant you’ve long been looking for.

-Bordio, for example, has a smart workload dashboard with all team members’ data updated in real-time.
-You can see how much work everyone is doing and balance their tasks effectively without constant supervision.
+Bordio, for example, has a smart workload tool that enables anyone to see how much work they are doing and balance their tasks effectively without constant supervision.
 Functionality like time blocking will help ensure team members have enough capacity and plan for work in advance, so no deadlines will be missed.

 #5 Make it yours

 Whatever management style you end up going with, make sure it aligns with the following three: